Both choices have significant emotional and practical implications, from cost and safety to independence and social connection.

 When your parent or spouse needs assistance in their daily life, many families face a tough choice – assisted living vs in-home care.

-Choosing between assisted living and home care involves many factors, both personal and financial.
+Choosing between assisted living and home care involves many personal and financial factors.

 It’s a complex decision, and the answer depends on your older adult’s specific situation.

-We share what you need to know about the three essential factors to consider: how much help they need, key differences between assisted living vs home care, and their financial situation.
+We share what you need to know about the three essential factors to consider: the level of assistance they need, key differences between assisted living and home care, and their financial situation.

 Knowing the facts helps you make the best choice for an older adult.